Comparison of top chess players throughout history: Chessmetrics

 Many statisticians besides Elo have devised similar methods to retrospectively rate players.
 Jeff Sonas' rating system is called "Chessmetrics".
-This system takes account of many games played after the publication of Elo's book, and claims to take account of the rating inflation that the Elo system has allegedly suffered.
+This system takes account of many games played after the publication of Elo's book, and claims to take account of the rating inflation that the Elo system has allegedly suffered from.

 One caveat is that a Chessmetrics rating takes into account the frequency of play.
 According to Sonas, "As soon as you go a month without playing, your Chessmetrics rating will start to drop."

 Sonas, like Elo, claims that it is impossible to compare the strength of players from different eras, saying:

 Of course, a rating always indicates the level of dominance of a particular player against contemporary peers; it says nothing about whether the player is stronger/weaker in their actual technical chess skill than a player far removed from them in time.
 So while we cannot say that Bobby Fischer in the early 1970s or José Capablanca in the early 1920s were the "strongest" players of all time, we can say with a certain amount of confidence that they were the two most dominant players of all time.
 That is the extent of what these ratings can tell us.

 Nevertheless, Sonas' website does compare players from different eras.
 Including data until December 2004, the ratings were: